saz/Naglite3/README.markdown

 Naglite3 is only tested with Nagios3, but it should also work with Nagios2.
 If you're running Nagios2, please let me know.

+[nkadel](https://github.com/nkadel) has reported, that it's also working with Icinga.

 - Web server of your choice with PHP support
 - PHP 5.2 or newer